|LASIKSOS||Is There a Doctor in the House ?|

 Following are the symptoms

-identical to the symptoms experienced by many LASIK
+symptoms are identical to the symptoms experienced by

-patients, and identical to the symptoms experienced by
+many LASIK patients, and identical to the symptoms

 And, what does the occupational safety health organization in Canada recommend for persons who used insufficient eye protection while operating an arc-welder ?
 Eye-drops.